 Christmas Eve Services

 11:00 p.m., Sanctuary: Candlelight Service of Lessons & Carols with Sermon by the Rev. Dr. Agnes Norfleet.
-Prelude begins at 10:40 p.m.
+Prelude begins at 10:30 p.m.

 Caring & Sharing

 Sponsor a Child or Teen.
-Share the spirit of Christmas with children of theVillage by adopting a family or sponsoring a child (5 - 8 gifts per child).
-Sign up online or in the Ministries Center Court and bring gifts to collection bins in the Ministries Center and Education Building through Sun., Dec.
-9.
+Share the spirit of Christmas with children of Gemma Services (formerly known as theVillage) by adopting a family or sponsoring a child (5 - 8 gifts per child).
+Sign up online or in the Ministries Center Court and bring gifts to collection bins in the Ministries Center through Sun., Dec.
+8.